 It’s no secret that the number of people who prefer the convenience of online shopping is increasing.
-And musical instruments and equipment, particularly guitars, have gained popularity with the online shopping revolution.
+And musical instruments and equipment, particularly guitars, have gained popularity with the internet shopping revolution.

 In my opinion, the best online guitar store is Sweetwater due to their unmatched customer service and quality control. zZounds takes the second spot with its fast and free shipping and price match guarantee.
 Sam Ash impresses in third with their expansive range.
 Amazon, Guitar Center, Reverb, Andertons, and Thomann make up the remainder of the list.

 Table of Contents

 - The 8 Best Online Guitar & Instrument Stores

 - Advantages of Buying Guitars & Gear Online